lucask07/open_covg_daq_pcb/README.md

 * Rough placement of various sections (note which sections will eventually be duplicated)
 * That rough placement can lead to positioning of power planes
-* Once power planes are drawn can start auto-routing
+* Once power planes are drawn can start auto-routing --> DONE
-* Check required separation between SMA connectors
+* Check required separation between SMA connectors --> DONE (see below)
+* Copy layout of DAC channels
+* Copy layout of ADC channels

 **Closed:**

 ## Parts
 [datasheets](documentation/datasheets): This folder is incomplete since its easier to find the spec sheets using Google/Digikey.